scramjetorg/scramjet-core/docs/data-stream.md

 ### dataStream.filter(func) ↺
 Filters object based on the function outcome, just like Array.prototype.filter.

-Filter takes a callback argument which should be a Function or an AsyncFunction that will be called on each stream item.
+Filter takes a Function argument which should be a Function or an AsyncFunction that will be called on each stream item.
 If the outcome of the operation is `falsy` (`0`, `''`, `false`, `null` or `undefined`) the item will be filtered from subsequent operations and will not be pushed to the output of the stream.
 Otherwise the item will not be affected.